Yuan Shikai: Public and international reactions to dynastic monarchy's revival

-The Hongxian Emperor expected widespread domestic and international support for his reign.
-British diplomats and bankers worked hard to help them succeed.
-They had set up a banking consortium that loaned his government £25 million in April 1913.
+Yuan expected widespread domestic and international support for his reign.
+British diplomats and bankers had previously worked hard to help him succeed.
+They had set up a banking consortium that loaned Yuan's government £25 million in April 1913.
 However, he and his supporters had badly miscalculated.
 Many of the emperor's closest supporters abandoned him, and the solidarity of the emperor's Beiyang clique of military protégés dissolved.
-There were open protests throughout China denouncing the Hongxian Emperor.
+There were open protests throughout China denouncing Yuan.
 Foreign governments, including Japan, suddenly proved indifferent or openly hostile to him, not giving him the recognition anticipated.
-Sun Yat-sen, who had fled to Tokyo and set up a base there, organized efforts to overthrow the Hongxian Emperor.
+Rebels bombed the presidential palace from the air in 1916.
+Sun Yat-sen, who had fled to Tokyo and set up a base there, organized efforts to overthrow Yuan.
 The emperor's sons publicly fought over the title of "Crown Prince", and formerly loyal subordinates such as Duan Qirui and Xu Shichang left him to create their own factions.

 Abandonment of monarchy and death

-Faced with widespread opposition, the Hongxian Emperor repeatedly delayed the accession rites in order to appease his foes, but his prestige was irreparably damaged and province after province continued to voice disapproval.
+Faced with widespread opposition, Yuan repeatedly delayed the accession rites in order to appease his foes, but his prestige was irreparably damaged and province after province continued to voice disapproval.
 On 25 December 1915, Yunnan's military governor, Cai E, rebelled, launching the National Protection War.
 The governor of Guizhou followed in January 1916, and Guangxi declared independence in March.
-Funding for the Hongxian Emperor's accession ceremony was cut on 1 March.
+Funding for Yuan's accession ceremony was cut on 1 March.

-Yuan formally abandoned the empire on 22 March after being emperor for only 83 days; primarily due to these mounting revolts as well as declining health from uremia.
+Yuan formally abdicated and restored the Republic on 22 March 1916 after being emperor for only 83 days; primarily due to these mounting revolts as well as declining health from kidney failure.
 This was not enough for his enemies, who called for his resignation as president, causing more provinces to rebel.
-Yuan died of uremia at 10 a.m. on 6 June 1916, at the age of fifty-six.
+Yuan died of kidney failure at 10 a.m. on 6 June 1916, at the age of fifty-six.

 Yuan's remains were moved to his home province and placed in a large mausoleum in Anyang.
 In 1928, the tomb was looted by Feng Yuxiang and his soldiers during the Northern Expedition.

 Yuan had a wife and nine concubines, who bore him 17 sons and 15 daughters, but only three were prominent: Prince Yuan Keding, Prince Yuan Kewen, and Prince Yuan Keliang.